DevExpress-Examples/DashboardUserBasedMVC/README.md

 **Files to look at**: [Dashboard.cshtml](./CS/MVCDashboard/Views/Home/Dashboard.cshtml) and [DashboardConfig.cs](./CS/MVCDashboard/App_Start/DashboardConfig.cs)

-## Example Overview
+## Example Structure

-Every custom store/provider uses the `HttpContext.Current.Session["CurrentUser"]` value to detect the current user and return user-specific content.
+You can limit access to the sensitive information depending on the current user's ID.
+Every custom store/provider reads the `HttpContext.Current.Session["CurrentUser"]` value from session state.

 When the application starts, you see the [Index](./CS/MVCDashboard/Views/Home/Index.cshtml) view with a ComboBox in which you can select a user.
 When you click the **Sign in** button, the ID of the selected user is passed to the `HttpContext.Current.Session["CurrentUser"]` variable and you are redirected to the [Dashboard](./CS/MVCDashboard/Views/Home/Dashboard.cshtml) view.
 In this view, the Web Dashboard control demonstrates the features according to the selected user.
 Below is a table that illustrates the user IDs and their associated rights in this example: